 Could you somehow incorporate it in a small portion of the first floor front desk with epoxy on top (to make it smooth)?
 Still a piece of art, but also functional.

-The City of Upper Arlington and the Parks & Recreation Department are committed to a transparent and collaborative design process for the new Community Center.
-Please use the form to sign-up for email updates and to provide us your feedback and questions.
+Please use the form to sign-up for email updates and to provide us with your feedback and questions.

 City of Upper Arlington